212) Tracking The Southern King Of The Empire

 • And in those times there shall many [an alliance of nations] stand up against the king of the south:

-• also the robbers of thy people shall exalt themselves to establish the vision [of becoming masters of the holy site of Jerusalem]
+• also the robbers of thy people shall exalt themselves to establish the vision [of once again becoming masters of the holy site of Jerusalem]

 Among Muslims, the Temple Mount is called Haram al-Sharif (the Noble Sanctuary).
 They believe it was here that the Prophet Muhammad ascended to the “Divine Presence” on the back of a winged horse—the Miraculous Night Journey, commemorated by one of Islam’s architectural triumphs, the Dome of the Rock shrine.
 A territorial prize occupied or conquered by a long succession of peoples—including Jebusites, Israelites, Babylonians, Greeks, Persians, Romans, Byzantines, early Muslims, Crusaders, Mamluks, Ottomans and the British—the Temple Mount has seen more momentous historical events than perhaps any other 35 acres in the world.